Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - Attend the in-person classroom session in Alden Hall
 - Give a demonstration of your laboratory assignment and/or web design portfolio
 - Work on the laboratory assignment from the previous week
+- Work on the practical assignment assignment for this week

 #### Team B